 Helping youths from age 15 to 18 learn useful life skills and healthy habits, WCH’s youth programs are a vital part of the community.
-Youths who work at the Farm have their lives enriched from learning to harvest different foods, fruits and vegetables.
+Youths who work at the Farm have their lives enriched by learning to harvest different foods, fruits and vegetables.
 They also learn to cook the food so they can have healthy meals at work.
 Many have started growing their own gardens at home, demonstrating the Farm’s positive impact on their lives outside of work.

-Recognizing the importance of complimenting, not gentrifying the community, WCH has found additional ways to meet North Lawndale’s specific needs.
+Recognizing the importance of complementing - not gentrifying - the community, WCH has found additional ways to meet North Lawndale’s specific needs.
 With high incarceration rates within the community, the Farm helps provide transitional employment and training for adults re-entering the workforce.
 Transitional employees have an opportunity to become full-time workers and participate in the farm’s apprenticeship program to learn all the ins and outs of urban farming.

-From growing food, to growing and connecting the community, Windy City Harvest’s Farm on Ogden produces more value for the community than you would ever guess an urban farm could.
+From growing food, to growing and connecting the community, Windy City Harvest’s Farm on Ogden produces more value for the community than one would ever guess an urban farm could.
 Visit the Chicago Botanic Garden’s website to learn more about the Windy City Harvest program all over the Chicagoland area.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2022 Health Care Service Corporation.
 All Rights Reserved.